happysql/Latitude-E7470/README.md

 # Latitude-E7470
-The setup of Big Sur with Latitude E7470
+The config of Big Sur on Latitude E7470